jprchlik/faraday_cup_int/docs/index.rst

     covar = mff.cal_covar_nm(nm_human.final_simplex,mff.gennorm_2d_reconstruct,(fc_test,dis_vdf_human,True),return_all=False)

-Now you may convert the covariance matrix into a uncertainty for each parameter.
+Now you may convert the covariance matrix into an uncertainty for each parameter.

 .. code-block:: python